JAYARAJ2014/micro-madness/README.md

 * To view pgadmin: `http://localhost:5050/`

+#### NOTE:
-#### Please note that the docker volume for Portainer in this example is set to Linux. `- /var/run/docker.sock:/var/run/docker.sock` .
+Please note that the docker volume for Portainer in this example is set to Linux.
+`- /var/run/docker.sock:/var/run/docker.sock` .
  Look at portainer documentation for how to set this up for Windows / Mac etc.

 ## GRPC
-When adding GRPC in the Discount.Grpc project as Server we have to follow the following steps
+Read about GRPC here: `https://grpc.io/docs/what-is-grpc/introduction/` When adding GRPC in the Discount.Grpc project as Server we have to follow the following steps

 1. Add Grpc tools globally `dotnet tool install -g dotnet-grpc`